Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-audience-manager/audience-manager-api-reference.md

 ## registerExtension

 This API registers an extension class that was derived from `ACPExtension` with a unique name.
-This call validates the parameters to ensure that the name is not empty, the name is unique, and that the parent class is ACPExtension.
+This call validates the parameters to ensure that the name is not empty, the name is unique, and that the parent class is `ACPExtension`.

 {% tabs %}
 {% tab title="Android" %}
-### registerExtension
+### Java

-#### Syntax
+**Syntax**

 ```java
 public  static void registerExtension() throws InvalidInitException
 ```

-#### Example
+**Example**

 ```java
 Audience.registerExtension();